xicodomingues/francinette/README.md

 When I reach that exercise.
 You can also add them yourself.
 But for that you need to also create a `C0X_Tester.py` file.
-(Also there is a need to change the function `guess_project` in `main.py` to recognize the files for the that project)
+(Also there is a need to change the function `guess_project` in `main.py` to recognize the files for that project)

 #### This test that you put up is incorrect!

-Well, you can change it yourself and create a pull request, or you can contact me so we can change it together and be friends :)
+Well, you can change it yourself and create a pull request, or you can contact me so we can change it together and be friends 😜